graciellehigino/ms_range_interactions/manuscript.md

 very high differences, with overlaps lower by 0.548 and 0.871 respectively.
 For _Leptailurus serval_, none of the GBIF observations occurred in the updated range.
 These two species are also the only predators with a single prey in our metaweb.
-Our results delineates how a mismatch between GBIF and IUCN databases differ greatly with small changes in herbivore species ranges, and it is somewhat positively related to range size for predator species.
+Our results delineate how a mismatch between GBIF and IUCN databases differ greatly with small changes in herbivore species ranges, and it is somewhat positively related to range size for predator species.
 Moreover, we show that accounting for interactions does not necessarily aggravates this